Wolf3s/Technical-Fnaf/README.md

  **1. Open Umodel.exe (If you want sound's open Umodel with "Umodel.exe -sounds")**

  **2. Put these setting's into Umodel and put in the path to the game's pak file's.
-Then change the second tab to the engine version the game uses ***Help Wanted is 4.21 and Security Breach is 4.26*****
+Then change the second tab to the engine version the game uses. ***(Help Wanted is 4.21 and Security Breach is 4.26)*****

  ![Settings](https://cdn.discordapp.com/attachments/770696401776672813/816368889381650493/unknown.png)